ucabcbo/literature_correlation/README.md

 - Target Columns
 - Mapping of search result columns to Target Columns
 - Adding API calls for further sources (currently, only arXiv API is implemented)

+### 4. Run `LitResearch.ipynb`

+### 5. Review Correlation analysis

+The correlation analysis shows:

+- off-diagonal values: per each row, how many of the search results have also been found in another group
+- on-diagonal values: how many of the search results of the row have exclusively been found in the respective group

+### 6. Review consolidated result list